theoseo/mjlee/README.md

 # Migration from Wordpress to Gatsby-Contentful using gatsby-contentful-starter

-[www.mjlee-draws.com](https://mjlee-draws.com) site orginally created using Wordpress and its theme which I created.
+[www.mjlee-draws.com](https://mjlee-draws.com) site orginally created using Wordpress and its [theme](https://github.com/suhongs/mjlee-draws) which I created.
 Site owner and I decided to move from Wordpress to static website.
 Gatsby and Contentful were the one of the best choices.

+- [ ] To do : why Gatsbyjs?

+- [ ] To do : why Contentful?

 ### Create Gatsbyjs site using Contentful